swiss-seismological-service/scrtdd/README.md

 ### 4.1 Waveforms data caching

 Unless the recordStream points to a local disk storage, downloading waveforms might require a lot of time.
-For this reason `scrtdd` store the waveforms to disk (called waveform cache) after downloading them.
-However only the catalog phase waveforms are used over and over again, that's not the same for the real-time events waveforms that are never saved since their waveforms are used just once.
-The cache folder is `workingDirectory/profileName/wfcache/` (e.g. /installation/path/seiscomp/var/lib/rtdd/myProfile/wfcache/).
+For this reason `scrtdd` stores the waveforms to disk (called waveform cache) after downloading them.
+This applies only to the catalog event waveforms, which are used over and over again.
+That's not true for the real-time events, whose waveforms are used just once and never cached.
+The cache folder is `workingDirectory/profileName/wfcache/`.

 However, for certain situations (e.g. debugging) it might be useful to cache all the waveforms, even the ones that are normally not cached.
 For those special cases the option --cache-wf-all can be used (stored in `workingDirectory/profileName/tmpcache/` which can be deleted afterwards).

 ### 4.2 Catalog waveforms preloading

 When `scrtdd` starts for the first time it loads all the catalog waveforms and stores them to disk.
-In this way, the waveforms become quickly available in real-time without the need to access the recordStream.
-However, if the option `performance.profileTimeAlive` is greater than 0, the catalog waveforms will be loaded only when needed (on a new origin arrival) and and not when `scrtdd` starts.
-In this case we might decide to pre-download all waveforms anyway, before starting the module, using the following option:
+However, if the option `performance.profileTimeAlive` is greater than 0, the catalog waveforms will be loaded only when needed (lazy loading) and not at start time.
+We can also force `scrtdd` to pre-download all waveforms using the following option:

 ```
 scrtdd --load-profile-wf --profile myprofile